Generative model for reciprocity and community detection in networks: Results

-\paragraph*{Edge prediction} In the absence of ground truth, as in most real world networks, we test the ability in edge prediction by cross-validation, as done for synthetic networks.
-Table \ref{tab:apx_RD_auc} shows the results in terms of AUC for the generative models \mtrep, \mt \text{}, \bpmf \text{}, as well as for OLP; the latter is a type of supervised learning technique which uses network topological information as features to predict the entries of $A$. \mtrep \text{} and OLP show the best results, with \mtrep \text{} having high performance for social networks.
+\paragraph*{Edge prediction} In the absence of ground truth, as in most real world networks, we test the ability in edge prediction by cross-validation, as done for synthetic networks. \Cref{tab:apx_RD_auc} shows the results in terms of AUC for the generative models \mtrep, \mt \text{}, \bpmf \text{}, as well as for OLP; the latter is a type of supervised learning technique which uses network topological information as features to predict the entries of $A$. \mtrep \text{} and OLP show the best results, with \mtrep \text{} having high performance for social networks.
 However, if we consider the conditional AUC, then \mtrep\text{} outperforms all the others in the majority of the datasets, as also observed in synthetic data.
+Finally, by averaging the AUC across the dataset, we find \mtrepnc\text{} is the best model.
 This confirms the ability of our model to efficiently exploit the additional information from the adjacency matrix to boost performance in terms of edge prediction.

-\subsection{Case study: application of \mtrep \text{} to the Erasmus student exchange network}
+\section{Case study: application of \mtrep \text{} to the Erasmus student exchange network}